Lean thinking applied across remediation portfolio helps client reduce risk

 The PET promoted risk reduction and increased site closure rates by helping to ensure client resources are allocated to the highest and best use in their remediation efforts.
 By applying Lean thinking across the portfolio:

-- Environmental and business risk was reduced by 16 percent and costs by 9 percent, improving spend per unit of risk by 25 percent.
+Reduced environmental and business risk by 16% and costs by 9%, improving spending per unit of risk by 25%

-- The PET gives the client a history of data points to show progress, identify significant trends, evaluate contractor performance, and support future decisions.
+Developed PET that provided client a history of data points to show progress, identify significant trends, evaluate contractor performance, and support future decisions